Privacy Policy | Sitemap | Shopping

 NFL 2008 Playoffs Wild Card Weekend Ravens Linebacker Ray Lewis.
 The Ravens travel to Miami to face the AFC East champions in the first round of the NFL 2008 playoffs

-This game represents the second time the Ravens & Dolphins have clashed in the playoffs.
+This is the second time the Ravens & Dolphins have clashed in the playoffs.

 The Ravens captured a 20-3 decision in a Wild Card game on January 13, 2002, a contest which represent the Dolphins’ most recent in the playoffs.